 About the Maru/Blue Cannabis Community

 Our sister company Maru/Blue has a community of pre-identified cannabis consumers.
 Cannabis Community members from across the U.S. and Canada have been extensively profiled on their cannabis consumption and consumption intentions.
-Additionally, they are profiled on how they consume and wish to consume, including smoking, vaping, edibles and beverages.
+Additionally, they are profiled on how they consume and wish to consume, including smoking, vaping, edibles and beverages and how they feel about events such as 4/20 in North America.

 There is no need for guesswork or unnecessary screening and demographic questions.
 This creates a better respondent experience and more room for asking questions that really matter.